Flu in Babies – Causes, Symptoms, and Prevention

 - Give your baby a lot of fluids to prevent dehydration.
 Soups, broths, juices, and applesauce are just some of the things to offer your baby.

-- You can administer pain relievers such as acetaminophen or ibuprofen to your child to lessen the fever after consulting with your doctor.
+- You can administer pain relievers such as acetaminophen to your child to lessen the fever after consulting with your doctor.

 By being prepared with information about the flu and how it affects babies, you can nurture your baby back to health with ease.
 Learning to spot flu symptoms, giving your child the appropriate treatment, and taking preventive measures to keep flu at bay can go a long way in ensuring your peace of mind.